BADGER PERSECUTION IN THE UK

 LATEST CAMPAIGN NEWS

 The Badger Trust is providing training to police forces across England and Wales.
-To date we have trained 28 forces and are looking to train 9 more in 2019.
+Since 2017 we have trained 30 forces.

 OFFICER & TRAINER

 Craig Fellowes is a retired police wildlife crime officer, having served 31 years and worked with wildlife crime incidents since 1984.
 Craig has dealt with a wide variety of wildlife incidents relating to badgers, birds, bats, poachers, dog fighting, hunting with dogs, and the illegal trade in endangered species.

 In addition to alerting authorities, the most important thing you can do is report all suspicious crime incidents to the Badger Trust.
 The Badger Trust has a dedicated team that monitors, responds, and tracks badger related wildlife crime across England and Wales.

 The Badger Trust joined talks at Downing Street with the Prime Ministers Special Adviser on the Environment in order to discuss UK wildlife crime recording and enforcement.
 Current sentencing is not a real deterrent, a potential sentence of up to 6 months is not working, and on good behaviour offenders serve only a few months.
 Sentences for offences involving cruelty and suffering need to be increased.